 Save the Rhino Day

-Date When Celebrated: This holiday is always held on May 1
+When is Save the Rhino Day?
+This holiday is always celebrated on May 1

 The Rhinoceros is a fascinating creature.
-Native to Africa, this leftover from the age of Dinosaurs was hunted to near extinction.
-Hunters on safaris, killed Rhinos just for sport.
-Poachers hunted them for their horn.
-The horn has been used as medicine, and for making knife handles, carved statues, and other objects.
+Native to Africa and Asia, this leftover from the age of Dinosaurs was hunted to near extinction.
+Hunters on safaris killed Rhinos just for sport.
+Poachers hunt them for their horns.
+The horn is used as medicine, and for making knife handles, carved statues, and other objects.
 Animal rights groups have helped to save this animal from extinction, and their numbers have rebounded somewhat.

 Did you know?
 The horn of the Rhinoceros is composed of the same material as your fingernail.